How To Access Advantage Services

 - Insurance documentation (see our Payment Policy)

-- Financial status information (2 check stubs, W-2, most recent tax return, or prof of unemployment from Department of Labor)
+- Financial status information (2 check stubs, W-2, most recent tax return, or proof of unemployment from Department of Labor)

-- State issued Identification (Driver’s License, Indemnification Card, birth certificate, military ID, etc)
+- State issued Identification (Driver’s License, Identification Card, birth certificate, military ID, etc)